comphilip/koreader-wiki/install/Installation-on-Kobo-devices.md

 ### Recommended installation method based on Start Menu:
 - Install [**Kobo Start Menu**](https://www.mobileread.com/forums/showthread.php?t=293804).
-- Download either the latest [stable version](https://github.com/koreader/koreader/releases/tag/v2015.11-stable) or one of the regular [nightly builds](https://github.com/koreader/koreader/releases) of KOReader.
+- Download either the latest [release](https://github.com/koreader/koreader/releases) of KOReader.
 **NB: For the Kobo Aura One and the Kobo Aura Edition 2, use a nightly build dated newer than October 2017.
 As for the Kobo H2O², you'll need one dated newer than March 2018.
 And for the Clara HD, you'll need something newer than mid June 2018.
 Assuming that KSM supports your device, which may not be a given for recent devices, check the current KSM post first!**
 - Extract the `koreader` folder of the zip into the `.adds` directory of your device.
 If you are using a version of KSM older than version 8, please extract to the `.kobo` folder instead.